+- while conventional doctors were losing 30 % of their patients."[www.lifemedical.us/flu] NB: The Spanish influenza virus we know now was an avian virus.
+Approximately 40 million people died in just 18 months. - Spanish influenza: "Dean W.A.
+Pearson of Philadelphia collected 26,795 cases of influenza treated by homeopathic physicians with a mortality of 1.05 %, while the average old school mortality was 30 %.
+Explanation: conventional treatment of folks with flu caused at least 8038 deaths while the homeopaths lost only 281 patients.
+That is a statistically significant difference."
 "Thirty physicians in Connecticut responded to my request for data.
-They reported 6,602 cases with 55 deaths, which is less than 1%.
+They reported 6,602 cases with 55 deaths, which is less than 1 %.
 In the transport service (during WWI) I had 81 cases on the way over.
 All recovered and were landed.
 Every man received homeopathic treatment.
 One ship (using conventional therapy) lost 31 on the way.
 H.A.
 Roberts, MD, Derby, Connecticut."
 [Explanation: a number of homeopathic physicians served in the Armed Forces during WW1 and made use of their homeopathic training.
-(Dearborn, 1923); (Dewey, 1921)

-- Spanish influenza: "The most severe epidemic of all time was the Great Influenza Pandemic of 1918.
+(Dearborn, 1923) (233) ; (Dewey, 1921) (234) - Spanish influenza: "The most severe epidemic of all time was the Great Influenza Pandemic of 1918.
 Twenty percent of the entire world population was infected and 20-40 million people died.
 The epidemic was so devastating that the average lifespan in the United States was decreased by ten years.
 During this epidemic homeopathic medicines were used widely both for treatment and as prophylaxis.
-The average mortality under standard treatment ran from 2.5-10%, while 1% or fewer patients died under homeopathic treatment."
-(Hoover, 2006) - Yellow Fever in USA: "Homeopathy had become very popular in North America during its early years due to its amazing successes obtained by the "old guard" during the epidemics epidemics of diphtheria, scarlet fever, cholera, malaria, yellow fever especially yellow fever; the death rate for that was 55% when allopathic treatment was used, but less than 5% in cases with homeopathic treatment; and it was the same for cholera.
+The average mortality under standard treatment ran from 2.5-10 %, while 1% or fewer patients died under homeopathic treatment."
+(Hoover, 2006) (235) - Yellow Fever in USA: "Homeopathy had become very popular in North America during its early years due to its amazing successes obtained by the "old guard" during the epidemics epidemics of diphtheria, scarlet fever, cholera, malaria, yellow fever especially yellow fever; the death rate for that was 55 % when allopathic treatment was used, but less than 5 % in cases with homeopathic treatment; and it was the same for cholera.
 It is here with the 'old guard' that homeopathy obtained its golden letters." ('From its Roots Upwards', Interview with André Saine, ND, DHANP, Vienna, January 1994.)
+(228)